oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

   Each line with Call to Med represents a call from the OCI Gateway to the microservice

+- On the console of the second microservice, you will see anonymized data flowing into the Consumer view exposed through ORDS

 - Switch to the **TargetADW** SQL window and execute the count command repeatedly : you will see the count increase as the records are being pumped from one DB to the other.

 - Now switch to the GoldenGate Admin console and open the **UAEXT** extract.
 Click on the **Statistics** tab and you will see the nb of records captured :

   ![image-20211101204855936](images/image-20211101204855936.png)

 **Congratulations**, you have reached the end of this hands-on tutorial.